 Computing for Development (C4D)

 We are a group of faculty, students, and staff at the University of Washington who are exploring the role of information and communication technologies (ICTs) in improving the lives of underserved populations in low-income regions.
 CSE is also a part of Change, a cross-campus group working on technology for development.
+For more information on research activities, see the ICTD Lab webpage.

 Research in information and communication technologies for development (ICTD) is a relatively new and important area in computing research.
 When deploying systems in highly resource-constrained environment (unsophisticated users, lack of reliable power, expensive or non-existent data connectivity, etc.) they must be designed to be much more robust than when designing for the developed world.
 This leads to a fuller exploration of the design space not only in terms of the physical design but also the system architecture and its robustness to a variety of possible failures.
 Often designs developed for these contexts find application in the developed as well – whether it be under-served communities or contexts that require more robust systems.